bs2kbs2k/smlinux/README.md

 	bash -c "$(curl -fsSL https://raw.githubusercontent.com/enigma9o7/smlinux/master/smlinux)"

 That's Everything.
 That's all you have to do.
-During installation you will be prompted to approve (or change) build options, specify your romfile,  then asked sudo password to install build tools.
-smlinux will then run as user unattended and before the time you finish reading the FAQ you will hear "It's me, Mario!".
+You will be prompted to approve (or change) build options, specify your romfile,  and asked sudo password to install build tools.  smlinux will then run as user unattended and before the time you finish reading the FAQ you will hear "It's me, Mario!".
 (**Do not run smlinux as root; you will be prompted for sudo password automatically during installation for dependency installation.**)

 You must provide your own legally backed up Super Mario 64 ROM file during smlinux installation.

 smlinux will be installed in the first directory in your path, usually something like ~/bin or ~/Applications/.bin.
-After initial installation, just type `smlinux update` or `smlinux build` when you want to use smlinux to update your current version or build another.
+After initial installation, just type `smlinux` when you want to use smlinux to update your current version or build another.

 If for some reason the process freezes during compilation, perhaps on pc with low memory, then set `MAXJOBS=1`.
 When undefined, smlinux will run make with multiple jobs at once which speeds up the build process on PCs with multiple cores and plenty of memory, but occasionally causes issues on under-powered systems (that can still run the game just fine).